sjpiper145/MakerSkillTree/README.md

 Each skill tree has 73 skill or experience hexagonal tiles, ordered in a spectrum of basic skills at the bottom to more advanced skills at the top.
 This includes 5 set your own goal tiles for you to tailor to your own interests.
 Maker Skill Trees are released under the Creative Commons Licence, [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are free to share, adapt, remix or transform the printables or templates for non-commercial purposes.
 However, you must do so by giving credit to Steph Piper / Maker Queen (or leaving the credit at the bottom of the page) and if you release a remix it must be under the same licence.

-Join the discussion and chat about Skill Trees and Skill Seeker, the book on the [MAKE Discord](https://discord.gg/EmTfF2WsGJ), and find out how to [contribute to the project on the wiki](https://github.com/sjpiper145/MakerSkillTree/wiki).
+💬 Join the discussion and chat about Skill Trees and Skill Seeker, the book on the [MAKE Discord](https://discord.gg/EmTfF2WsGJ), and find out how to [contribute to the project on the wiki](https://github.com/sjpiper145/MakerSkillTree/wiki).

+💖 Enjoying the Skill Trees Project?
+[Buy me a coffee!](https://ko-fi.com/stephpiper) ☕

 # How to use